SGGaita/food-Ecommerce-Web-App/README.md

-# Food Ordering & Delivery Web Application
+# Food Ordering Web Application
 <p>
 <p> An online food ordering and delivery web platform.
 Users can make food orders from listed restaurants and have it delivered to their physical address. </p>
 </p>